 Reading doesn’t just involve picking up a book and reading it cover to cover.
-You need to think about what to read, how to find it, how it relates to your assignment, how best to take notes, and more besides.

 Some assignments will require you to undertake a detailed literature search, known as a systematic review.

 Reading at a partner organisation